 b) Two of the following transnational courses:

-Note: Either HIS 207 or HUM 233, when taken in fulfillment of (b), may also be used simultaneously towards requirement (c), however the course will only count towards one of the six required EAS-prefix departmentals.
+Note: Either HIS 207 or HUM 233, when taken in fulfillment of (b), may also be used simultaneously toward requirement (c), however, the course will only count toward one of the six required EAS-prefix departmentals.

 - Two additional courses, which may be

 Cognate courses approved by the director of undergraduate studies

 Language courses at or above the 300 level (after the three-year proficiency requirement is fulfilled)